neondatabase/website/content/use-cases/dev-test.md

 </TestimonialsWrapper>

-Databases like AWS RDS or Amazon Aurora are truly inefficient for non-prod workflows:

 **Provisioning instances is slow.
 Once they're live, you have to babysit them**.
 New instances have to be configured, they take a while to be available, and once running, they need constant oversight to ensure they are appropriately sized and ready.

 **You pay for non-prod instances 24/7 even if you only use them for a few hours**.
 Production databases stay on 24/7, but this is not the case for dev/test instances.
 But in RDS/Aurora, unless you manually pause them, you’ll keep paying even if they're not running.